sandor-juhasz/dotfiles/changelist.md

   - Emacs is started as a daemon using systemd.
   - Window manager shortcut to open a new frame using Emacs Client.

+- SSH
+  - Using personal SSH key for Github connections

 - tmux
   - Prefix key is set from C-b to ` (backtick)